genecyber/felony/README.md

 ###2.
 Encrypt a message
 Select a recipient from your buddies list and compose a message.
 Only your chosen recipient(s) can read the message.
 Encrypted messages can be used to send sensitive information, such as an address, document, or anything intended to be read only by intended recipients.
 ###3.
 Send the encrypted message anywhere
 You can send the encrypted message on any website!
-Send encrypted messages over Facebook Messenger, Twitter DMs, YouTube, Instagram, or anywhere else. **Felony is security when and where you want it.**
+Send encrypted messages over Facebook Messenger, Twitter DMs, YouTube, Instagram, or anywhere else. **nuGpg is security when and where you want it.**

 ## Running Locally
 To run the development environment run
 ```
 npm run dev
 ```
-To package felony run
+To package nuGpg run
 ```
 npm run package
 ```